titonova/docs-2/README.md

 Before continuing, you must register at [https://torchlight.dev](https://torchlight.dev) and get your access token.

-The token will be required in the next step, and it should look like similar to:
+The token will be required in the next step, and it should look like:

  ```bash
  torch_EFhVTgSra9HioAxtsK3ljnsj45BHmf